Legg-Calve-Perthes diseaseCoxa plana; Perthes disease

 Children younger than 6 years old who receive treatment are more likely to end up with a normal hip joint.
-Children older than age 6 are more likely to end up with a deformed hip joint, despite treatment, and may later develop arthritis.
+Children older than age 6 are more likely to end up with a deformed hip joint, despite treatment, and may later develop arthritis in that joint.

 When to Contact a Medical Professional

 Canale ST. Osteochondrosis or epiphysitis and other miscellaneous affections.
 In: Canale ST, Beaty JH, eds.
-Campbell’s Operative Orthopaedics.
-Philadelphia, Pa: Elsevier Mosby; 2012:chap 32.
+Campbell's Operative Orthopaedics .
+Philadelphia, PA: Elsevier Mosby; 2013:chap 32.